-Nathan Ives is a highly successful executive with over twenty years of Energy Industry and consulting experience.
+Nathan Ives is a highly successful executive with over twenty-five years of Power, Oil & Gas, Water, and Mining Industry and consulting experience.
 As an experienced management consultant, he serves as a trusted advisor to executives and senior managers at dozens of Fortune 500, government, and large regional utilities; helping them define organizational needs and develop and manage the complex, mission critical projects needed to improve operational effectiveness and lower costs.
 In this role, he leads teams of experienced utility professionals in the design and implementation of integrated fleet asset management processes including strategic asset and resource planning, online and outage work management, engineering change and configuration management, document and records management, and corrective action programs.
 Nathan’s insights have been quoted by news journalists, published in several well respected periodicals, presented at national conferences, and broadcast internationally via webcast including:

 - Risk Assurance Mapping – Charting the Course for Effective Risk Oversight, Ci7 Conference, February 2015